This post contains affiliate links.

 There are now two Basilicas on the site (one old and one new), and both are currently open for exploration, prayer, and meditation.

 Cost: Around $50 to $80 usd per person

 I mean, we all know Mexican food is one of the best cuisines in the world, so what better way to enjoy it than by learning all the techniques you need to make it at home?
-While researching it for my to do list, I found a few different class options you can check out here and here.
+There are tons of cooking classes available on Airbnb.

 4. Take in the View at Torre Latinoamericana

 Cost: ~100 pesos / 5 usd per person

 The famed Torre Latinoamericana tower was once the tallest in Mexico City and it still is one of the most beautiful evening activities in Mexico City.